The best fans for 2024

 There are many factors to consider when deciding which fan is right for you.
 Below are the factors we considered most important when writing this guide.

 Not to worry, though, because there are plenty of great picks for every budget.
-Most are cheaper than air conditioners, plus they use less electricity, so buying one may ultimately help you save money.
+Most are cheaper than air conditioners and use less electricity, so buying one may help you save money.
 Also worth considering is whether you want one with a remote control or timer.
 If the temperature in your bedroom dips overnight, you might prefer one that you can turn off (or that is already off) before you get out of bed.
-Many are battery-powered, like outdoor misting fans, so you can take them onto the patio or out in the yard.
+Many are battery-powered so you can take them onto the patio or out in the yard.
 Other models, such as window fans, will bring fresh air inside by sucking in cooler air from the outside.

 Airflow

-If you’re looking for something that will not only make you feel cooler but actually lower the temperature of your home, window fans are the way to go.
+If you’re looking for something that will not only make you feel cooler but actually lower your home’s temperature, window fans are the way to go.
 The key to making them work, however, is all about positioning.
-Inward-facing models bring in cool air from outside, while outward-facing ones exhaust hot air from inside.
+Inward-facing models bring in cool air from outside while outward-facing ones exhaust hot air from inside.
 To make the most out of your window unit, you might want to consider buying two of them and placing them on opposite sides of the room or house.
 Just be sure to put the inward-facing model on whichever side gets more shade to maximize the amount of cool air coming in.

 Want even more control over airflow?
 Other window fans come with inward- and outward-facing blades that can be set individually.
 Dual window fans can help cool down any room, but they are especially helpful in the kitchen since they can expel heat and odors while bringing in fresh air from outside.